smb374/my-async-rs/book/src/layer/fst/io_wrapper_design.md

 # IoWrapper design

 `IoWrapper` is a wrapper for IO sources like `File`, `TcpStream`, etc. to become an IO event provider for the runtime.
-The wrapper provides varios defaults and methods for users to define a new IO source quickly.
+The wrapper provides varius defaults and methods for users to define a new IO source quickly.

 The `IoWrapper` is defined as:
 ```rust